metoppv/improver/doc/source/metadata/Introduction.rst

 .. literalinclude:: temp12max_perc_ncdump.txt
     :tab-width: 4
-    :lines: 24-26, 79-82
+    :lines: 24-26, 79-81

 The variable attributes are:

 long_name
-   ``percentile`` which is used all IMPROVER percentile variables, is not in the `CF Standard Name`_ list.
+   ``percentile`` which is used for all IMPROVER percentile variables.
+   It is not in the `CF Standard Name`_ list.

 units
     The units here are a percentage.